karmarv/udacity-aws-sagemaker-capstone/README.md

 ###  Tasks

-- [ ] Setup Dataset and sample 100 images for each sample
+- [ ] Setup Dataset
+    - Sample 100 images for bicycle and person in image
+    - Use the same class_ids as in COCO_CLASSES.
+Provide additional class identifier or label `cyclist` where both exist with IoU>0.25.
+    - Split it 70:20:10 in Train/Test/Val annotations
 - [ ] Training Loader updates
 - [ ] Train the model
 - [ ] Test & Evaluate model